 Chicago, IL.
 60637.

 I am a Harper-Schmidt Fellow in the Society of Fellows at the University of Chicago, and affiliated faculty member of the Political Science department.
-I did my doctoral studies in Political Science (University of Chicago, 2017).
+I have a PhD in Political Science (University of Chicago, 2017).
 My research interests include democratization, corruption, corruption prosecution, and the criminal justice systems of recently transitioned countries.
 I am also interested in empirical methods, particularly hierarchical or multilevel models.

 I have extensive teaching experience at the undergraduate and graduate level.
 I have taught in the Social Science Inquiry core sequence at the University of Chicago, which introduces students to the practice of research in social sciences, including statistical methods.
 From 2013 to 2017 I served as a preceptor for the Committee on International Relations (CIR) also at the University of Chicago.

 and a B.A. in Political Science and International Relations from Centro de Investigación y Docencia Económicas (CIDE) in Mexico city.